GreenScheduler/cats/docs/source/use-with-schedulers.rst

 .. image:: ../../cats.gif
   :width: 400
-  :alt: A video demonstration of CATs being used standalone and with ``at``.
+  :alt: A video demonstration of CATS being used standalone and with ``at``.
   :align: center